vlladin/cohort-six/projects/Rust_KZG _From_Education_to_PeerDAS_Production_Grade_Optimization.md

 *   [Rust KZG Tutorial](https://github.com/only4sim/rust-kzg-tutorial)

+In addition, suitable content will be submitted to [epf.wiki](https://epf.wiki/#/) after translation and adaptation.

 ### Track 2: Performance Optimization
 This track is a research-oriented effort to significantly improve the performance of `rust-kzg`.
 The work will focus on implementing state-of-the-art algorithms for the library's most computationally expensive operations.